codenlighten/bitcoin-decentral/COMMUNITY.md

-# Bitcoin Decentral Community & Communication
+# BitcoinDecentral Decentral Community & Communication

-Welcome to the Bitcoin Decentral (BTCD) community!
+Welcome to the BitcoinDecentral Decentral (BTCD) community!
 This document outlines our communication channels and community guidelines.

 ## 📢 Communication Channels